rubzip/Fourier_Series_Graph/README.md

 # Fourier_Series_Graph
 This week, I studied the Fourier Transform in class and decided to investigate it more.
-I found [the 3Blue1Brown video](https://www.youtube.com/watch?v=r6sGWTCMz2k) about the Discrete Fourier Series and I decided to implement it.5
+I found [the 3Blue1Brown video](https://www.youtube.com/watch?v=r6sGWTCMz2k) about the Discrete Fourier Series and I decided to implement it.

 ## Drawer
 Drawer.